Moynihan Train Hall

 • Collaborators

-Building Conservation Associates, Inc. Jaros Baum & Bolles Langan Engineering & Environmental Services, Inc. Van Deusen & Associates Pentagram Systra Consulting, Inc. Severud Associates Ducibella Venter & Santore (DVS) Cerami & Associates Thornton Tomasetti BNP Associates Inc. Domingo Gonzalez Associates Code Consultants, Inc. Skanska Construction - Maryland Schlaich Bergermann Partner Mijksenaar USA Higgins & Quasebarth Weidlinger Protective Design Practice Amtrak WSP Billings Jackson Design Peter Pennoyer Architects Rockwell Group Watson Vornado Realty Trust Related Companies Metropolitan Transportation Authority (MTA) MTA Long Island Rail Road (LIRR) Port Authority of New York and New Jersey
+Building Conservation Associates, Inc. Jaros Baum & Bolles Langan Engineering & Environmental Services, Inc. VDA Pentagram Systra Consulting, Inc. Severud Associates Ducibella Venter & Santore (DVS) Cerami & Associates Thornton Tomasetti BNP Associates Inc. Domingo Gonzalez Associates Code Consultants, Inc. Skanska Construction - Maryland Schlaich Bergermann Partner Mijksenaar USA Higgins & Quasebarth Weidlinger Protective Design Practice Amtrak WSP Billings Jackson Design Peter Pennoyer Architects Rockwell Group Watson Vornado Realty Trust Related Companies Metropolitan Transportation Authority (MTA) MTA Long Island Rail Road (LIRR) Port Authority of New York and New Jersey

 Creating a new front door for New York